 A New Heaven and a New Earth

-If your experience in “hanging out” with other Christians has been anything like mine, you probably have been taught that everything we see in the material three dimensional world is going to be totally destroyed when it is burned up in the grand finale of what is called the “end times.”
-After the destruction of the present heaven and earth (which is not biblically supported – see Learning Activity #26), a new heaven and a new earth will be put into place and Jesus will sit on a physical three dimensional throne of government on earth for one thousand years thereafter.
+If your experience in “hanging out” with other Christians has been anything like mine, you probably have been taught that everything we see in the material physical world is going to be totally destroyed when it is burned up in the grand finale of what is called the “end times.”
+After the destruction of the present heaven and earth (which is not biblically supported – see Learning Activity #26), a new heaven and a new earth will be put into place and Jesus will sit on a physical throne of government on earth for one thousand years thereafter.

 1. Read 2 Peter 3:10–13.

 The concept of heaven and earth being destroyed and a new heaven and earth replacing it has its roots in the above passage.
 The key to understanding what Peter is writing about may be determined by permitting the Bible to interpret itself.
 This key is found in a word that appears twice in the above passage and that word is “elements” or the Greek word “stoicheia,” and the meaning of the phrase “heaven and earth.”

 3. In the verse above, what does Jesus say is the relationship between heaven and earth, and the law?

 What Jesus said about heaven and earth and the law will help us to understand what Peter has said in his passage.
 What Jesus has stated in this verse is most important!
 Coupled with the prior verse seventeen, Jesus stated that one of the things He came to earth to do as Jesus of Nazareth was to fulfill the law and that not one speck of the law would pass until He accomplished it.
 In addition, not one speck of the law would pass until heaven and earth passed away!
 If the Bible at some place tells us that the law has been fulfilled by Christ, then it is obvious that heaven and earth must have passed away!
 If the law is found to be fulfilled, then heaven and earth had to also have passed away or else Jesus is in error in making this statement!

 5. Ephesians 2:15